changmw/chang-cantontese-input/ingres4gl/readme.txt

 let alone its later upgrade to 9.0.

-HP X workstations featured the use of TCP/IP, which led to the blossom of WWW and internet, and loss of business for Novell Netware.
+HP X workstations featured the use of TCP/IP, which led to the blossom of WWW and internet, and eventual loss of business for Novell Netware.

 Another interesting thing about X protocol was remote control and screen casting, very much like Remote Desktop in Windows now.